DataBiosphere/data-portal/content/releases/documentation/2020-mar/overview.md

 ## Release Datasets

 The <link-to-browser relativelink="/releases/2020-mar">March 2020 Data Release</link-to-browser> includes datasets from
-all human DCP projects that have been processed using the DCP's standardized pipelines Optimus or Smart-seq2.
+all human HCA Data Portal projects that have been processed using the HCA Data Portal's standardized pipelines Optimus or
+Smart-seq2.

 Projects were stratified into individual datasets by organ, developmental stage, and sequencing technology, and were further processed using [Cumulus](https://cumulus.readthedocs.io/en/latest/cumulus.html#), a tool for cell clustering,